simonbetton/dogecoin-core-trpc-api/README.md

-# 🐕 Dogecoin Core Node Internal API™
+# 🐕 Dogecoin Core tRPC API

 ## 🌟 Project Description

-The `dogecoin-core-api` project is a Node.js-based API designed to interact with Dogecoin Core.
+The `dogecoin-core-trpc-api` project is a Node.js-based API designed to interact with Dogecoin Core.
 It uses modern TypeScript tooling and libraries like `hono` for building web servers, `zod` for validation, and `ky` for HTTP requests.
 The project is modular and follows best practices for scalability and maintainability.

 This API is designed to be private and limited in scope, providing a secure interface to the Dogecoin Core RPC API.
 It is intended to be accessed exclusively via a Cloudflare Tunnel and paired with a Cloudflare Workers project for seamless and secure access.